-Navigation at and through reservoirs is supported by locks that provides a means for watercraft to travel along waterways separated by dams.
-Recreational activities such as site-seeing, boating, and swimming occur at reservoirs associated with dams and hydropower facilities.
-These activities can take place in the vicinity of the dam and miles up- and downstream of a facility and can be beneficial to local economies in the local and regional areas.
+Navigation at and through reservoirs is supported by locks, which provides a means for watercraft to travel along waterways separated by dams.
+Recreational activities such as sight-seeing, boating, and swimming occur at reservoirs associated with dams and hydropower facilities.
+These activities can take place in the vicinity of the dam and miles up- and downstream of a facility, and can be beneficial to local and regional economies.

-Environmental issues are typically concerns for PSH projects if they are an open-loop system, because they are connected to open rivers and waterways.
-However, for closed-loop systems, environmental issues are minimized relative to open-loop systems.
+Environmental issues are typically concerns for open-loop PSH projects, because they connect to open rivers and waterways.
+However, environmental issues are minimized for closed-loop systems.

 The economic benefits of a PSH project are realized through the creation of jobs associated with the construction and operation of the facility.
-Increases in local revenue are also realized through merchandise, retail, restaurants, and other public services in the area for supporting the increase in the local population of patrons.
+Merchandise, retail, restaurants, and other public services in the area realize increases in revenues to support the increase in the local population.

 A combination of engineering judgement and assessment of traditional applications of potential services (flood control, navigation, water supply, etc.) was used to first assess the applicability of the potential benefits at the PSH facilities.
-Requests were made to the GESP team to identify any previous studies that may have been conducted or knowledge of specific applications and potential uses such as water supply and/or irrigation that may be of interest for these projects, as well as projections of recreation.
-Studies regarding the economic impact due to direct, indirect, and induced impacts such as jobs and economic benefits were also requested, because FERC documentation referred to such studies.
+Requests were made to the BMSP team to identify any previous studies that may have been conducted or knowledge of specific applications and potential uses such as water supply and/or irrigation that may be of interest for these projects, as well as projections of recreation.
+Studies regarding the economic impact due to direct, indirect, and induced impacts such as jobs and economic benefits were also requested.

-Each of the services (non-energy benefits) for Goldendale were assessed to determine their applicability for the project.
+Each of the non-energy benefits for Banner Mountain was assessed to determine its applicability for the project.
 Although PSH and conventional hydropower facilities share mutual operations (i.e., generation based on head differences and use of reservoirs), the differences in configurations are relevant for assessing differences for most of the benefits.

-Engineering judgement and knowledge gained from existing PSH facilities are used to assess applicability of benefits for flood control, water supply, and navigation.
-Assumptions for recreational use were made based on characteristics of the site and information available for similar type projects.
+Engineering judgement and knowledge gained from existing PSH facilities were used to assess applicability of benefits for flood control, water supply, and navigation.
+Assumptions for recreational use were made based on characteristics of the site and information available for similar projects.
 Environmental benefits for GHG emission reduction were estimated based on formulation.
 Economic benefits such as direct, indirect, and induced impacts resulting from construction and operation of a facility were determined.

-Requests for information such as existing studies and/or surveys that could be useful for assessing benefits were sent to the GESP team.
-An Impact Analysis for Planning (IMPLAN) economic study performed for Goldendale was received and used to inform the economic benefits.
+Requests for information such as existing studies and/or surveys that could be useful for assessing benefits were sent to the BMSP team.
+An Impact Analysis for Planning (IMPLAN) economic study performed for Goldendale was used to inform the economic benefits for Banner

+Mountain.
 No other studies and/or surveys were received that could be used to inform the assessment of benefits.

-To assess any potential benefits, first, a determination was made of each service's applicability to a PSH facility in general and specifically to Goldendale.
-Engineering judgement and precedence of existing applications of "services" were used to determine if a service is applicable at a PSH facility.
-If it is applicable, any existing study and/or survey would be used to inform particulars such as quantities and needs specific to the facility and site and used to calculate benefit metrics.
-If a study was not available, gathering of information and characteristics of similar sites were attempted using internet searches of other facilities to inform a parallel type of assessment that could be extrapolated to the PSH facilities being investigated.
+To assess any potential benefits, we first determined each service's applicability to a PSH facility in general and specifically to Banner Mountain.
+Engineering judgement and precedence of existing applications of services were used to determine applicability for a PSH facility.
+If applicable, existing studies and/or surveys informed particulars such as quantities and needs specific to the facility and site and used to calculate benefit metrics.
+If no study was available, we attempted to gather information and characteristics of similar sites using internet searches of other facilities to inform an extrapolation.